Scot-Irish, the Other Irish

 Despite continued wars and persecutions, the British were unable to colonize Ireland with non-Catholics beyond the northern counties.

-Just as economic forces, the potato famine, led to the mass migration of predominantly Catholic Irish from the south of Ireland in the mid-nineteenth century, similar forces resulted in the mass migration of mostly Protestant Irish to America in the eighteenth century.
+Just as the potato famine a century led to the mass migration of predominantly Catholic Irish from the south of Ireland in the mid-nineteenth century, similar economic forces resulted in the mass migration of mostly Protestant Irish to America in the eighteenth century.